bioinformaticsdotca/GOBLET2018/main_goblet.md

 ## Accommodations:

 A block of rooms have been booked at the [Chelsea Hotel](http://www.chelseatoronto.com/en/) at a rate of $167+tax ($196.26 total) per night.
 Please indicate on your registration your arrival and departure dates to hold your room.
-You will be responsible for all accommodation costs.
+You will be responsible for all accommodation costs (GOBLET is reviewing feasibility of covering accommodation costs for Operational Board members/committee chairs).

 ## Transportation To/From Toronto